mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 ## Agents

-Agents are software programs that connect back to CALDERA at certain intervals to get instructions.
-Agents communicate with the CALDERA server via a _contact_ method, initially defined at agent install.
+Agents are software programs that connect back to Caldera at certain intervals to get instructions.
+Agents communicate with the Caldera server via a _contact_ method, initially defined at agent install.

 Installed agents appear in the UI in the Agents dialog.
 Agents are identified by their unique _paw_ - or paw print.

-CALDERA includes a number of agent programs, each adding unique functionality.
+Caldera includes a number of agent programs, each adding unique functionality.
 A few examples are listed below:

 - Sandcat: A GoLang agent which can communicate through various C2 channels, such as HTTP, Github GIST, or DNS tunneling.
 - Manx: A GoLang agent which communicates via the TCP contact and functions as a reverse-shell